egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 </div>

-Similarly, it will be harder to introduce a bug by adding a `return` somewhere.
+Even if your initial code is correct, then code modification can introduce a bug.
+For example, adding a return inside the loop after the mu.Lock() would leave the mutex locked.

 ### Don’t expose your locks